-The site is on a bedrock of Triassic Mercia Mudstone beneath a drift deposit of glacial sand and gravel.
-These conditions are similar to those at the Bidford site (mentioned above).
+The site (according to the BGS website) is on a bedrock of Triassic Mercia Mudstone beneath a drift deposit of glacial sand and gravel.
 Soils on Triassic bedrock are sometimes not strongly responsive to magnetometer surveys, although gravel soils often provide satisfactory surveying conditions.
-Magnetic susceptibility readings taken at the site during the survey gave readings in a range 13-22 (x 10-5 SI), which should be sufficient for effective magnetic investigation.
+Magnetic susceptibility readings taken at the site during the survey gave readings in a range 26-33 (x $10^{-5}$ SI).
+These readings are sufficiently high to suggest that conditions at the site should be suitable for the magnetic detection of archaeological features.